python/cpython/Doc/library/datetime.rst

 incomplete or ambiguous ISO 8601 directives will raise a :exc:`ValueError`.

-The full set of format codes supported varies across platforms, because Python calls the platform C library's :func:`strftime` function, and platform variations are common.
+The full set of format codes supported varies across platforms, because Python calls the platform C library's :c:func:`strftime` function, and platform variations are common.
 To see the full set of format codes supported on your platform, consult the :manpage:`strftime(3)` documentation.